scalastic/aws-documentation-scraper/README.md

   });
 ```

-You can have a look at the resulting page here [https://scalastic.io/en/aws-documentation/](https://scalastic.io/en/aws-documentation/).
+You can view the resulting page here: [https://scalastic.io/en/aws-documentation/](https://scalastic.io/en/aws-documentation/).

 ## Contributing to aws-documentation-scraper

-There are some cases where the tool doesn't scrap all content:
-- encapsulated XML is not always complete, so we have to get more data on <page-URL>/meta-inf/guide-info.json,
-- some others rely on pure HTML that the tool doesn't scrap.
+There may be cases where the tool doesn't scrape all the content, such as when encapsulated XML is incomplete, or when some content relies on pure HTML that the tool cannot scrape.
 If you want to contribute to aws-documentation-scraper, follow these steps:

 1. Fork this repository.
-2. Create a branch with clear name: `git checkout -b <branch_name>`.
+2. Create a branch with a clear name: git checkout -b <branch_name>.
-3. Make your changes and commit them: `git commit -m '<commit_message>'`
+3. Make your changes and commit them: git commit -m '<commit_message>'
-4. Push to the original branch: `git push origin <project_name>/<location>`
+4. Push to the original branch: git push origin <project_name>/<location>
-5. Create the pull request.
+5. Create a pull request.

-Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+For more information, see GitHub's documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## License
-This project uses the following license: [MIT](https://github.com/scalastic/aws-documentation-scraper/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/scalastic/aws-documentation-scraper/blob/main/LICENSE).